Getting A Mortgage Pre Approval

 There are a few areas on the approval that sellers and agents can focus on to spot issues.
 These have to do with how the qualifying factors such as employment history, income, credit and assets are related.
 For example, watch for the combination of higher debt-to-income ratios of over 45% and credit scores under 680.
 Or when the down payment comes from a gift and there are little funds for reserves in the buyer’s own accounts combined with a higher loan-to-value.

 DU is a great tool and the purchase transactions that receive an “Approve Eligible” have a great chance of closing.
 But remember that the system is only as good as the data provided, so if the loan application is accurate, the approval will be as well.
-Freddie Mac has a similar automated underwriting system, it’s called Loan Prospector or LP.
-The LP approval is just as good as the DU approval, they are just not as common.
+Freddie Mac has a similar automated underwriting system, it’s called Loan Product Advisor or LPA.
+The LPA approval is just as good as the DU approval, they are just not as common.

 Send all of your buyers to get a DU approval as early as possible.
 It’s a great way to determine who is serious.
 You will find that the really motivated ones will work with the lender’s recommendations to get an approval, even if it’s not easy for them on the first try.

 We issue DU approvals 24 hours from receiving the loan application.
 We like to work with all future home buyers, good credit or bad, showing them exactly what they need to do to get a loan approval.
 And best of all, the DU Approval is free.
 We do not charge any upfront fees for this.

 Call us at 800-607-1941 x220